Updated May 6, 2023

 Introduction to DevOps Methodology

 DevOps Methodology is the concept that integrates the task of the development team and operation team for efficient software lifecycle management.
-There are several methodologies involved in DevOps such as, Infrastructure as Code, Continues Integration and Continuous deployment (CI/CD), Cloud-Native DevOps, Micro-Services with DevOps and DevSecOps.
+DevOps involves several methodologies such as Infrastructure as Code, Continuous Integration and Continuous Deployment (CI/CD), Cloud-Native DevOps, Micro-Services with DevOps, and DevSecOps.
 It is an evolving field that uses several open-source and enterprise tools.
-With the growing popularity of cloud and Saas services, the DevOps methodologies are available as managed service by the cloud vendor such as AWS, Azure with some additional features and support.
+With the growing popularity of cloud and Saas services, the DevOps methodologies are available as managed service by cloud vendor such as AWS, and Azure with some additional features and support.
 The DevOps Methodology implementation skillset professionals are in high demand in the industry.

 - Continuous Integration Continuous Deployment (CI/CD)

 - CloudNative DevOps

 - Microservices with DevOps